 - Step 6: DCEO reviews final appliction and processes rebate

-Where can I find more information on specific programs related to Illinois Energy Now?
+Where can I find more information on specific programs related to Illinois Energy Now programs for public facilities?

 - ISBE School Energy Efficiency Grants

-Where can I find more information on Market Transformation programs related to Illinois Energy Now?
+Where can I find more information on other Illinois Energy Now services?

 - Building Industry Training and Education Program (BITE) Request for Application - During Program Year 2014-2015, the BITE Program will fund projects that provide statewide, regional, or sector-based capacity building through outreach, education, training, and application assistance to entities within the service territories of the following utilities: ComEd (electric), Ameren Illinois (electric and natural gas), Nicor Gas (natural gas), Peoples Gas (natural gas), or North Shore Gas (natural gas).
 The application period for this program is now closed.
 Please click here to download past program guidelines and application (for reference only).